music-suite/music-suite/docs/src/User-Guide.md

 ## Types

-Music Suite is a [strongly typed](https://en.wikipedia.org/wiki/Strong_and_weak_typing]) system.
+Music Suite is a [strongly typed](https://en.wikipedia.org/wiki/Strong_and_weak_typing]) language.
 Every expression has a type, which  correspond to a (possibly infinite) set of values.
 If a value of an unexpected type is used, the system will tell us up front before performing any work (such as rendering or playing music).
 This is useful for catching problems early.

 Here are some examples of expressions with their type.
 The `::` notations is pronounced "has type".